Top 10 Best Places to Retire in Arizona in 2022

 9 – Paradise Valley, Arizona

 Paradise Valley truly lives up to its name.
-It’s known for its luxurious golf courses, breathtaking real estate and epic resorts.
-Originally a premier tourist destination, Paradise Valley has become a popular destination for retirees.
+It’s known for luxurious golf courses, breathtaking real estate and epic resorts.
+Originally a premier tourist destination, Paradise Valley is now also a popular destination for retirees.

-According to the U.S. Census Bureau, the town’s population stood at 14,502 as of July 2018.
+According to the U.S. Census Bureau, the town’s population stood around 12,000 as of April 2020.
 It’s also home to many celebrities, including singer Alice Cooper and swimming legend Michael Phelps.

 8 – Glendale, Arizona

-One of Glendale’s slogans is “You’ll Love Every Moment,” and that is quite true.
-As one of the larger cities on this list, Glendale has high quality entertainment options, recreational benefits and healthcare options.
+One of Glendale’s slogans is “You’ll Love Every Moment,” and that is true.
+As one of the larger cities on this list, Glendale has high quality entertainment events, recreational benefits and healthcare options.

 From the iconic Arrowhead golf course to the NFL’s Arizona Cardinals, there’s always something fun to do in Glendale.
 Moreover, the arts and culture in the area include world-class museums, scenic gardens and many historical areas.